Giblem LodgeSaving Wilmington's 1st Black Masonic Lodge

 The cornerstone of Giblem Lodge was laid in 1871.
 HWF is partnering with the Masons to ensure that this historic building continues to serve our community long into the future.

-photo (right): Giblem Lodge exterior
+photo (above): Giblem Lodge exterior

 photo credit (above): Cody Lee Aulidge